UK households to be given £200 rebates on energy bills under Treasury plans

 UK households ‘to be given £200 rebates’ to cover soaring energy bills under Treasury plans

-UK households are to be offered discounts of around £200 to help with soaring energy bills but suppliers said the size of the scheme was “disappointing” and will only cover around a third of the expected jump in gas and electricity costs this year.
+UK households are to be offered discounts of around £200 to help with soaring energy bills but suppliers said the scheme would only cover around a third of the expected jump in gas and electricity costs this year.

 Bills are expected to rocket from £1,277 to around £2,000 for the average home to reflect a huge jump in wholesale gas prices and the cost of dozens of suppliers that have gone bust in recent months.

-Regulator Ofgem will unveil its new energy price cap at 11am tomorrow after bringing forward the announcement which was due on Monday.
+Regulator Ofgem will unveil its new energy price cap at 11am on Thursday after bringing forward the announcement.
 The new cap will come into force from 1 April.

 To help struggling families deal with the blow, a £5bn to £6bn government-backed loan scheme is to be launched, allowing suppliers to borrow money to cover upfront energy costs.